-The Dhammachai Dhutanga is one of the World Morality Revival Projects initiated by Phrathepyanmahamuni, Abbot of Dhammakaya Temple and President of the Dhammakaya Foundation.
-The inaugural pilgrimage was held in early 2011 (2555 B.E.) and saw more than 1,000 monks journey on foot along the path in the pursuit of Perfections of the Great Master Phramongkolthepmuni (Sodh Candasaro), the re-discoverer of Dhammakaya meditation.
+The Dhammachai Dhutanga is one of the World Morality Revival Projects initiated by Luang Por Dhammajayo, Abbot of the Wat Phra Dhammakaya and President of the Dhammakaya Foundation.
+The inaugural pilgrimage was held in early 2555 B.E.
+(2011) and saw more than 1,000 monks journey on foot along the path in the pursuit of Perfections of the Great Master Phramongkolthepmuni (Sodh Candasaro), the re-discoverer of Dhammakaya meditation.
 The dhutanga covered seven provinces that included Pathum Thani, Nontha Buri, Suphan Buri, Nakhon Pathom, Samut Sakhon, Phra Nakhon Sri Ayutthaya and Bangkok Metropolitan.

 Dhutanga is a monastic austerity practice to help remove defilements of the mind, one of which is attachment to things.
 Embarking on this pilgrimage, it is essential to travel light with the least amount of things.
 Therefore, Dhutanga monks will only carry the things they need: a tent held on a long-handled umbrella, a shoulder satchel, an alms-bowl and one set of monk’s robe.